 What is cyber warfare?

-We explain what cyber warfare is and why you need to pay attention to the threats it poses
+We explain what cyber warfare is and why you need to pay attention to the threats posed

 What weapons are used in cyber war?

-Stuxnet, which was discovered in 2010, is a great example of how multiple layers of attack can be successfully used.
-Someone working within the Iranian nuclear power programme knowingly or unknowingly physically inserted a USB stick infected with the Stuxnet worm into an air-gapped system.
-The malware, which used multiple zero-day exploits, searched for specific software controlling centrifuges, and once located reprogrammed them to spin dangerously fast then slow, undetectably, for a period of several months.
-Eventually, the centrifuges broke, and more than 1,000 machines were effectively destroyed.
+One useful example of how multiple layers of attack can be used to great effect is Stuxnet, which was first encountered ten years ago.
+An employee situated inside an Iranian nuclear power site inserted a USB stick embedded with the Stuxnet worm, either knowingly or unknowingly, into an air-gapped system.
+Exploiting multiple zero-day exploits, this malware searched for specific software running centrifuges, and commanded them to spin dangerously fast and then slow for a period of months without being detected.
+These centrifuges eventually broke and more than 1,000 machines were rendered useless.

-Although nobody has ever claimed responsibility for the attack, it's widely believed this cyber weapon was created as a joint effort by the Israeli and US military.
-Indeed, neither country has ever denied it and it's alleged that Stuxnet was played as part of a showreel at the retirement party of the head of the Israeli Defence Force (IDF).
+The attack was never successfully blamed on any known party, although it's thought that this cyber weapon was created jointly between the US and Israeli military entities.
+While neither nation has denied the charge, it's also alleged Stuxnet was played as part of a showreel at the retirement party of the head of the Israeli Defence Force (IDF).